decentralized-identity/presentation-exchange/spec/spec.md

 `Presentation Definition` data format Verifiers can use to articulate proof requirements, as well as the `Presentation Submission` data format Holders can use to submit proofs in accordance with them.
-The specification is designed to be both credential format and transport envelope agnostic, meaning an implementer can use [JSON Web Tokens (JWTs)](https://tools.ietf.org/html/rfc7519), [Verifiable Credentials (VCs)](https://www.w3.org/TR/vc-data-model/), [JWT-VCs](https://www.w3.org/TR/vc-data-model/#json-web-token-extensions), or any other credential format, and convey them via [Open ID Connect](https://openid.net/connect/), [DIDComm](https://identity.foundation/didcomm-messaging/spec/), [Credential Handler API](https://w3c-ccg.github.io/credential-handler-api/), or any other transport envelope.
+The specification is designed to be both claim format and transport envelope agnostic, meaning an implementer can use [JSON Web Tokens (JWTs)](https://tools.ietf.org/html/rfc7519), [Verifiable Credentials (VCs)](https://www.w3.org/TR/vc-data-model/), [JWT-VCs](https://www.w3.org/TR/vc-data-model/#json-web-token-extensions), or any other claim format, and convey them via [Open ID Connect](https://openid.net/connect/), [DIDComm](https://identity.foundation/didcomm-messaging/spec/), [Credential Handler API](https://w3c-ccg.github.io/credential-handler-api/), or any other transport envelope.
 The goal of